What are alternative loans?

 - They are not eligible for federal aid

-- They have reached the loan limit for the Direct Loans Stafford and Unsubsidized loan programs, but still need money for their education
+- They have reached the loan limit for the Direct Loans Subsidized and Unsubsidized loan programs, but still need money for their education

 - They are dependent students whose parents are not willing to take out a PLUS Loan